maxbbn/grunt-underscore-jst/README.md

 # grunt-underscore-jst

 > Precompile Underscore template to JST, a node module, also a grunt plugin.
+The dependence on [underscore](http://underscorejs.org/) is removed.

 ## Grunt plugin
 This plugin requires Grunt `~0.4.2`